 Large Animal Care

 Our clinic routinely provides medical care for horses, cattle, sheep, pigs, alpacas, llamas, and whitetail deer.
-We offer ambulatory services as well as the option to haul animals into our facility for procedures.
+We offer ambulatory services within a 20-mile radius as well as the option to haul animals into our facility for procedures.
 The clinic is equipped to work cattle through a chute system, contains stocks for equine restraint, has stalls for surgical procedures and recovery, and has the equipment to perform specialized services such as floating teeth and laparoscopic artificial insemination.

 Each of our large animal species has special needs that set them apart from other industries.